Skymero/Skymero/README.md

 - 👋 Hi, I’m @Skymero
-- 👀 I’m interested in ... app development, signal processing, and embedded systems
+- 👀 I’m interested in ... app development, signal processing, AI tool integration,
-- 🌱 I’m currently learning ... django
-- 💞️ I’m looking to collaborate on ... mobile apps, or web apps
-- 📫 How to reach me ...

 <!---
 Skymero/Skymero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.